AddictedCS/soundfingerprinting/README.md

 [![NuGet](https://img.shields.io/nuget/dt/SoundFingerprinting.svg)](https://www.nuget.org/packages/SoundFingerprinting)

 _soundfingerprinting_ is a C# framework designed for companies, enthusiasts, researchers in the fields of audio and digital signal processing, data mining and audio recognition.
 It implements an efficient algorithm which provides fast insert and retrieval of acoustic fingerprints with high precision and recall rate.
+Paired with [SoundFingerprinting.Emy][emy-nuget] it can be used to generate fingerprints from video content as well.

 ## Documentation

 Below code snippet shows how to extract acoustic fingerprints from an audio file and later use them as identifiers to recognize unknown audio query.
-These _sub-fingerprints_ (or _fingerprints_, two terms used interchangeably) will be stored in a configurable datastore.
+These _fingerprints_ will be stored in a configurable datastore.

 ```csharp
 private readonly IModelService modelService = new InMemoryModelService(); // store fingerprints in RAM